GabrielDougherty/gabrieldougherty.com/content/posts/spotify-flatpak-stuck-in-fullscreen.md

 I piped into `less` because the command spat out a lot of output and I only wanted to see the beginning, the most recent commits.

 I picked a command hash from a week ago, which was a known good version I had been using.
 I went about downgrading to that version.
-According the the documentation at time of writing, I downgrade an application by running:
+According to the documentation at time of writing, I downgrade an application by running:

 ```
 sudo flatpak update \